dipankardas011/dipankardas-portfolio/content/diary/Jan24.md

 description = "Let's talk about my January 2024"
 +++

+# Date 2024-01-16
+* Implemented conv neural network for my custom soild classification in problem
+* implemented resnet18, 152 for soil classification and also for the cifar-10 dataset
+* learning about Recurrent neural network

 # Date 2024-01-15
 * DSA problem
+* devops revision
 * more notes on hyperparameters and other aspecits in deep learning
 * cncf green reviews
 * added members list to the raft implementation project